-As previously noted, the Seller received a restricted stock award of approximately \$2.0 million, subject to continued compliance with the three-year noncompete agreement.
+As previously noted, the Seller received a restricted stock award of approximately \$2.0 million, subject to continued compliance with the three-year non-compete agreement.
 We concluded that the restricted stock award is not a compensation arrangement and we recorded the fair value of the award as an intangible asset separate from goodwill.
 We will recognize intangible asset amortization expense over the term of the agreement, which is 3 years.
-We recorded \$0.1 million of amortization expense related to this restricted stock award for the three months ended May 31, 2019.
-This amount is recorded in operating expenses on our condensed consolidated statement of operations.
+We recorded \$0.2 million and \$0.2 million of amortization expense related to this restricted stock award for the three and nine months ended August 31, 2019, respectively.
+These amounts are recorded in operating expenses on our condensed consolidated statement of operations.

 Acquisition-related transaction costs (e.g., legal, due diligence, valuation, and other professional fees) and certain acquisition restructuring and related charges are not included as a component of consideration transferred but are required to be expensed as incurred.
-We incurred approximately \$1.1 million of acquisition-related costs, which are included in acquisition-related expenses in our condensed consolidated statement of operations for the three months ended May 31, 2019.
+During the three and nine months ended August 31, 2019, we incurred approximately \$0.3 million and \$1.4 million of acquisition-related costs, respectively, which are included in acquisition-related expenses on our condensed consolidated statement of operations.

 The operations of Ipswitch are included in our operating results as part of the OpenEdge segment from the date of acquisition.
-The amount of revenue of Ipswitch included in our unaudited condensed consolidated statement of operations during the three and six months ended May 31, 2019 was approximately \$3.3 million.
+The amount of revenue of Ipswitch included in our unaudited condensed consolidated statement of operations during the three and nine months ended August 31, 2019 was approximately \$10.7 million and \$14.0 million, respectively.
 We determined that disclosing the amount of Ipswitch related earnings included in the consolidated statements of operations is impracticable, as certain operations of Ipswitch were integrated into the operations of the Company from the date of acquisition.